How to Become an Actor

 Persistence.
 Actors may audition for many roles before getting a job.
 They must be able to accept rejection and keep going.

 Physical stamina.
-Actors should be in good enough physical condition to endure heat from stage or studio lights and the weight of heavy costumes.
-They may work long hours, including acting in more than one performance a day, and they must do so without getting overly tired.
+Actors should be in good enough physical condition to endure the heat from stage or studio lights and the weight of heavy costumes or makeup.
+They may work many hours, including acting in more than one performance a day, and they must do so without getting overly tired.

 Reading skills.
-When looking for a new role, actors read many scripts and must be able to interpret how a writer has described their character.
+Actors must read scripts and be able to interpret how a writer has developed their character.

 Speaking skills.
-Actors—particularly stage actors—must be able to say their lines clearly, project their voice, and pronounce words so that audiences understand them.
+Actors—particularly stage actors—must say their lines clearly, project their voice, and pronounce words so that audiences understand them.

-In addition to these qualities, actors usually must be physically coordinated to perform predetermined, sometimes complex movements with other actors to complete a scene.
+In addition to these qualities, actors usually must be physically coordinated to perform predetermined, sometimes complex movements with other actors, such as dancing or stage fighting, in order to complete a scene.

 Every role is different, and an actor may need to learn something new for each one.
 For example, a role may require learning how to sing or dance, or an actor may have to learn to speak with an accent or to play a musical instrument or sport.

-Many aspiring actors participate in high school, college, and local community plays.
+Many aspiring actors begin by participating in school plays or local theater productions.
 In television and film, actors usually start out in smaller roles or independent movies and work their way up to bigger productions.

 As an actor’s reputation grows, he or she may work on bigger projects or in more prestigious venues.
 Some actors become producers and directors.